Sandhiya-R-pixel/Cloud-Adoption-Drivers-Analysis/README.md

 - **Recommendations** for enterprises planning cloud migration

 ---
-## 🌥️ Project Overview
+## 📄 Overview

-The Cloud Adoption Drivers Analysis project explores the key factors influencing why modern enterprises migrate to cloud computing platforms.
-It provides a clear visual and analytical overview of major cloud adoption drivers such as cost efficiency, scalability, agility, innovation access, reliability, and security.
-By running the Python-based script, users can automatically generate an HTML report that includes a pie chart and descriptive insights for each driver.
+This project generates an interactive HTML report that visualizes and explains the key drivers behind enterprise cloud adoption.
+It uses Python and Matplotlib to create a clean pie chart and structured report showing the relative importance and explanation of each cloud adoption factor.

+The tool helps IT teams, students, or professionals easily understand what motivates organizations to move to the cloud — such as cost efficiency, scalability, agility, security, and more.

+## 🎯 Objectives

+To analyze and visualize the main drivers for cloud adoption in enterprises.

+To provide a weighted comparison of each driver’s importance.

+To generate a beautiful HTML report that includes:

+Pie chart visualization

+Ranked driver table

+Explanations and recommendations

-## ✨ Features
+## ⚙️ Features

-This project features an automated data visualization of cloud adoption trends using Python and Matplotlib, producing an easy-to-read, browser-based report.
-It allows users to customize driver weights, add new parameters, and view results in real-time.
-The generated HTML includes graphical representation, detailed explanations, and recommendations for enterprises planning or optimizing their cloud strategy.
+📊 Pie Chart Visualization — Displays the relative weight of each driver.

+🧾 Ranked Table View — Lists all drivers, weights, percentages, and short explanations.

+💡 Actionable Recommendations — Suggests next steps for cloud adoption planning.

+🖥️ Automatic HTML Report Generation — The program creates and opens the report directly in your browser.

+✏️ Editable Data — You can easily change driver names or weights in the Python file.

+## 🧠 Technologies Used

+Python 3.x

+Matplotlib — for data visualization

+Base64 — to embed images into HTML

+HTML/CSS — for report formatting

+## 📦 Requirements

+Make sure you have the following installed:

+Python 3.x

+VS Code (or any IDE)

+Required Python libraries:

+pip install matplotlib pillow

 ## 💼 Impact
 The analysis helps students, researchers, and IT professionals understand how cloud adoption contributes to cost reduction, operational efficiency, and business agility.
 Organizations can use it to identify their top cloud migration motivations, align technology goals with business outcomes, and make data-driven cloud adoption decisions.
 This project also promotes awareness of how cloud computing accelerates digital transformation globally.
-## 🧰 Tools & Technologies Used
+## 🧰 Tools Used
 Python 3.8+ — core programming language
 Matplotlib — for data visualization and pie chart generation Pillow — for image processing